Student and Parent Sign In

 PowerSchool Scheduled Maintenance

-An update to the Bismarck PowerSchool environment will be on Sunday, February 21st, beginning around 4:00 AM.
-The upgrade may take up to 8 hours.
-During this time PowerSchool may be restarted one or more times.
+An update to the Bismarck PowerSchool environment will be on Saturday, April 30th, beginning around 7:00 AM.
+The upgrade may take up to 3 hours to complete.
+During this time PowerSchool will not be available.

 PowerSchool Mobile App for Students